cmmdmx/palstek/README.md

 Why "palstek"? - Because this is one of the most used knots on a sailboat.
 Just as useful, selected functions should be provided here.
 Especially designed as extension to functional react projects, react libraries and design systems.

+It's designed as zero-dependency; no other packages do come with `palstek`.
+If you want to use all features (especially the hooks), you need to have `react` package as peerDependency installed.

 ## Quick Start

 1. Install the package with `npm i palstek` into your project